Hinchliffe Mill Junior & Infant School

 Design Technology

-Design Technology Leader: Miss Wood (Holme School)
+Design Technology Leader: Mrs Sharma (Holme School)

 Vision

-.These values shape our vision for our Design and Technology curriculum and underscore our commitment to nurturing well-rounded, confident individuals who are equipped with the skills to transition into the next stage of their school life.
+At Hinchliffe Mill Junior and Infant School, we are guided by our core values.
+These values shape our vision for our Design and Technology curriculum and underscore our commitment to nurturing well-rounded, confident individuals who are equipped with the skills to transition into the next stage of their school life.
 To fledge and fly high!

 Honest: We foster an environment where honesty is integral to the design process.
 Pupils are encouraged to evaluate their work sincerely, provide constructive feedback to peers, and approach challenges with a genuine commitment to improvement.